ada-lang-io/ada-lang-io/docs/learn/glossary.md

 ### qualification

-Expression used to verify that an object respects the constraint of a subtype, using the syntax Subtype'Object.
+Expression is used to verify that an object respects the constraint of a subtype, using the syntax Subtype'Object.
 This is different from type conversion, as the object and its qualification share the same type.

 ### subprogram